GET IN TOUCH

 Consequences of Ignoring Garnishment

-Failing to respond to garnishment notices creates escalating problems.
-Employees lose more of their pay, and other legal actions may follow.
+Failing to respond to garnishment notices creates escalating financial and legal problems.

 Financial Consequences